 One of the best things to have when hauling items on your ATV or Side By Side is a cargo net.
-(Amazon Link Ad)Sometimes you can get away with the cheaper option of bungee cords (Amazon Link Ad), but a cargo net works so much better.
+(Amazon Link Ad)Sometimes you can get away with the cheaper option of bungee cords (Amazon Link Ad), but cargo-net works so much better.

-The Cargo Net allows you drape it over the items you’re hauling around while making sure it stays in place.
-Sometimes ratchet straps can overdo it for smaller items which make cargo nets the best option for smaller loose items.
+The cargo net allows you to drape it over the items you’re hauling around while making sure it stays in place.
+Sometimes ratchet straps can overdo it for smaller items which makes cargo nets the best option for smaller loose items.

 Music in the Woods